 Corns on feet won’t get better unless the cause of the pressure is removed.
 If the cause isn’t removed, the skin could become thicker and more painful over time.

 The use of an acid which numbs the nerves may be needed for the removal of a neurovascular corn as it helps to reduce the vessels to the area.
-The acid needs to be applied by a Foot Professional a day before enucleation so that the acid can be most efficient.

 Over-the-counter treatments for corns, such as corn plasters, are available, however, they don’t treat the cause of the corn and may affect the normal, thinner skin surrounding the corn which may not be at all suitable for certain people with circulation problems, such as those with diabetes or fragile skin.